Crunchyroll: Move to legal distribution

-Chernin Group ownership
+AT&T/Chernin Group ownership

-On December 2, 2013, The Chernin Group (the holding company of former News Corp. president Peter Chernin) announced that it had acquired a controlling interest in Crunchyroll for a reported $100 million.
+On December 2, The Chernin Group (the holding company of former News Corp.) announced that it had acquired a controlling interest in Crunchyroll for a reported $100 million.
 The Chernin Group said that Crunchyroll management and existing investor TV Tokyo would maintain a "significant" stake in the company.

 On April 22, 2014, AT&T and The Chernin Group announced the formation of a joint venture to acquire, invest in, and launch over-the-top (OTT) video services.
-Both companies committed over $500 million in funding to the venture.
+Both companies committed more than $500 million in funding to the venture.
 The new company was named Otter Media and became the majority owner of Crunchyroll.
 On August 3, 2015, Variety reported that Otter Media would unveil Ellation, a new umbrella company for its subscription-based video services, including Crunchyroll.
 Ellation's services included VRV, which debuted in 2016, a video streaming platform described as targeting "geeks, gamers and lovers of comedy, fantasy and technology."

-On October 22, 2015, Anime News Network reported that Crunchyroll had achieved 700,000 paying subscribers.
-In addition, the company announced that Crunchyroll and Sumitomo Corporation had created a joint venture to produce and invest in anime productions.
+On October 22, Anime News Network reported that Crunchyroll had achieved 700,000 paying subscribers.
+In addition, the company announced that they and Sumitomo Corporation had created a joint venture to produce and invest in anime productions.

 On April 11, 2016, Crunchyroll and Kadokawa Corporation announced the formation of a strategic alliance that gave Crunchyroll exclusive worldwide digital distribution rights (excluding Asia) for Kadokawa anime titles in the upcoming year.
 It also granted Crunchyroll the right to co-finance Kadokawa anime titles to be produced in the future.

 Funimation partnership, and home video expansion

-On July 1, 2016, Crunchyroll announced plans to dub and release a number of series on home video.
-On September 8, 2016, Crunchyroll announced a partnership with Funimation.
+On July 1, Crunchyroll announced plans to dub and release a number of series on home video.
+On September 8, Crunchyroll announced a partnership with Funimation.
 Crunchyroll would stream select Funimation titles, while Funimation would stream select Crunchyroll titles as well as their upcoming dubbed content.
 In addition, Funimation would act as the distributor for Crunchyroll's home video catalog.

 On February 9, 2017, Crunchyroll announced that it had reached one million paid subscribers.
-On March 22, 2017, Kun Gao took over as representative director of its Japanese branch, succeeding Vincent Shortino.
-On March 30, 2017, Crunchyroll began to distribute anime through Steam.
-On November 4, 2017, a group of hackers managed to hijack the official site for almost six hours.
+On March 22, Kun Gao took over as representative director of its Japanese branch, succeeding Vincent Shortino.
+On March 30, Crunchyroll began to distribute anime through Steam.
+On November 4, a group of hackers managed to hijack the official site for almost six hours.
 Users were redirected to a fake lookalike site that prompted them to download ransomware under the guise of "CrunchyViewer".
 Crunchyroll filed a first information report against the hackers.
-On July 18, 2017, Crunchyroll began collaborating with the video-streaming platform Twitch.
+On July 18, Crunchyroll began collaborating with the video-streaming platform Twitch.